anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 * `connect-error`: Pledge connection establishment terminated with error.
   The pledge signs the response message using its domain-owner signed EE certificate/credentials.

-{{stat_example_operation}} below provides an example for operational status information in the JSON Pledge Status Data:
+{{stat_example_operation}} provides an example for operational status information in the JSON Pledge Status Data:

 ~~~~ json
 {